College of Health Professions

 - Train the next generation of global health leaders

-Click on the globe to learn more about the College of Health Profession's Global Health Taskforce.
+Learn more about the College of Health Profession's Global Health Taskforce.

 A group of children eagerly hold up their newly updated vaccination cards in northern India.
 Photo credit Alan Janssen, MSPH, Health Communication Specialist (U.S. Centers for Disease Control and Prevention).